Andy Lau

-Andy Lau Tak-wah (劉德華 (Lau4 Dak1 Waa4); born Lau Fook-wing; 27 September 1961), is a Hong Kong actor, singer-songwriter, film producer, and philanthropist.
-He was named the "Fourth Tiger" among the Five Tiger Generals of TVB in the 1980s as well as one of the Four Heavenly Kings in the 1990s.
+Andy Lau Tak-wah (劉德華 (Lau4 Dak1-waa4); born Lau Fook-wing; 27 September 1961), is a Hong Kong actor and singer.
+He was named one of the Five Tiger Generals of TVB in the 1980s as well as one of the Four Heavenly Kings in the 1990s.
 Lau won the Hong Kong Film Award for Best Actor three times, the Golden Horse Award for Best Leading Actor twice, and was entered into the Guinness World Records for the "Most Awards Won by a Cantopop Male Artist" in 2000, with a total of 444 music awards by 2006.
 In 2018, Lau became a member of the Academy of Motion Picture Arts and Sciences.
 In 2024, Lau was elected vice chairman of the 11th China Film Association.
 Over a career of four decades, Lau has been one of the most commercially and critically successful artists in the Chinese-speaking world.

 Early life

 Lau was born Lau Fook-wing in Tai Po, British Hong Kong, to fireman Lau Lai (1934–2023).
 He is the fourth of six siblings and has three elder sisters, one younger sister, and a younger brother named Lau Tak-sing.
 Although his family was wealthy due to his grandfather being a landowner with farmland and villages, his father moved them to the slums of Diamond Hill when he was six years old so he could receive a bilingual education to improve his English.
 The area was full of wooden houses, which burnt down when he was eleven.
 During his childhood, Lau had to fetch water for his family up to eight times a day as their house lacked plumbing.
 He graduated from a Band One secondary school, Ho Lap College in San Po Kong, Kowloon.
 He also practices Chinese calligraphy and hair styling.
 He was raised in a nominally Buddhist household and is a follower of the Lingyan Mountain Temple in Taiwan.